Amulet-Team/construction-specification/specifications/version_0/metadata.md

 Each represents the following

-- `III`: The X, Y, and Z block coordinates of the section
+- `III`: The X, Y, and Z block coordinates of the minimum point of the section
-- `BBB`: The block shape of the section in X, Y, Z order
+- `BBB`: The shape of the section in blocks in X, Y, Z order
 - `I`: The starting byte of the [section data entry](section_data_table.md#section-data-entry) in the file
 - `I`: The byte length of the section data entry